 |

 People often come to Kintsugi believing they are commissioning an object.
 A repaired bowl.
 A restored vase.
 A vessel meant as a gift.
 What they later tell us, again and again, is that they received something far larger than expected.
+They received recognition.

 Not recognition in a public or celebratory sense, but the deeply human experience of having pain, survival, and transformation acknowledged without explanation or judgment.
 Illness.
 Divorce.
 Trauma.
 Addiction.
 Grief.
 Reconciliation.
 Endurance.
 Kintsugi gives these experiences a physical form when words are insufficient or unavailable.